 This weekend, the in-form rider will be contending for the British road championship title in Abergavenny, Wales, where she’ll be up against Olympic and world champion Nicole Cooke.

-BikeRadar spoke to Emma about her wins, her Olympic silver medal at Beijing plus her remaining goals for the season.
+BikeRadar spoke to Emma about her wins, her Olympic silver medal at

 Prior to the start of the Grande Boucle Feminine Internationale – known as the women’s Tour de France – Emma Pooley told BikeRadar she thought the four day race might be too short for her, but that she would target the opening time trial.
 Things turned out quite a bit better than expected: she dominated that opening race against the clock, netting the first yellow jersey of the event, then continued in the same vein for the rest of the women’s Tour.